ocornut/imgui/examples/ios_example/README.md

 ----
 ## C++ on iOS
-IMGUI is a c++ library.
+ImGui is a c++ library.
 If you want to include it directly, rename your Obj-C file to have the ".mm" extension.

 Alternatively, you can wrap your debug code in a C interface, this is what I am demonstrating here with the "debug_hud.h" interface.
 Either approach works, use whatever you prefer.

-In my case, most of my game code is already in C++ so it's not really an issue and I can use IMGUI directly.
+In my case, most of my game code is already in C++ so it's not really an issue and I can use ImGui directly.